What is Natural Skin Care?

 Natural skin care made with approved organically produced raw materials and practices can be organic certified by the relevant organic organizations.

 Unfortunately, there are numerous products in the market that claim to be either natural or that are cleverly marketed for their singular botanical extract or vitamin, amongst a dense cocktail of synthetic ingredients.
 These are the “pseudo-natural” products (1).
 To help clarify if a skin care product is really natural, it is recommended to read the ingredients section in the label.

 Why is natural skin care better than synthetic?

-Products that are made from ingredients that have been extracted naturally from sustainably maintained plants and crops manifest the essence, the energy, the qualities and the benefits of the source raw material, in ways that synthetics ingredients do not.
+Products that are made from ingredients that have been extracted naturally from sustainably maintained plants and crops manifest the essence, the energy, Business online the qualities and the benefits of the source raw material, in ways that synthetics ingredients do not.

 Simply put, the geographical location, the soil and the water the plants are grown in, as well as the sun exposure, the seasons and harvesting times contribute to the mature plants and crop yields in unique ways.